andi1400/bestXStreamRating/README.md

 # bestXStreamRating

-bestXStreamRating implements a simple sentiment based ranker of tweets that adhere to a give a list of terms in a real-time streaming application using Apache Spark and Apache Flink.
-It has been build in order to explore and compare the stream processing capabilities of both systems.
+bestXStreamRating implements a simple sentiment based ranker of tweets that adhere to a given list of terms in a real-time streaming application using Apache Spark and Apache Flink.
+Two separate implementations have been creating implementing the same streaming workflow with both Spark and Flink.
+This project has been build in order to explore and compare the stream processing capabilities of these systems.
+Additionally a web application is provided to allow for visual comparison of the two systems.

 The terms that are analyzed can be anything - it has been tested analyzing for politicians of upcoming elections or names of well-known companies.

 ## Architecture

-TO BE DESCRIBED
-* architecture of solution
-* maven project architecture
+The project is organized as a Maven multi-module project which is made up by four modules.

+``bestXStreamRatingUtils`` contains the common parts used in both the Spark and Flink implementation.
+Most of the program logic for the transformations and the sentiment analysis can be found here.
+``bestXStreamRatingSpark`` contains the project for running as streaming job on Apache Spark.
+``bestXStreamRatingFlink`` contains the project for running as streaming job on Apache Flin.
+``bestXStreamRatingWebApp`` contains the web application that is organized as an npm conform Node.JS application.

 ## Prerequisites